juberrahman/DataScience-and-MachineLearning/README.md

 # Data-Processing-and-Visualization
-My work in data processing and visualization in R and Python.
+My work in data processing and visualization using R and Python.

 Reference: